Skip to main content

 A clinical diagnosis of Cohen syndrome can be made in a proband with six of the eight cardinal features listed above.

 Cohen syndrome is caused by biallelic pathogenic variants (gene changes on both copies) in the VPS13B gene (previously referred to as COH1).
 VPS13B is involved in glycosylation, whereby glycans (sugars) are attached to lipids or proteins.
 Glycoproteins and glycolipids have important functions in all tissues and organs.
-When errors in glycosylation occur, therefore, multiple organs can be affected, and there will nearly always be a neurological feature.
+When errors in glycosylation occur, therefore, multiple organs can be affected, and there will nearly always be neurological features.

 Pathogenic variants are typically those that cause loss of function of the gene, including whole gene deletions of VPS13.
-Common founder pathogenic variants in VPS13 have been identified in the Finnish and Amish populations (see resources section to read more).
+Common founder pathogenic variants in VPS13 have been identified in the Finnish and Amish populations.

 Inheritance and genomic counselling